Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 ### 3.1 Data Collection

 You acknowledge and accept Unity's privacy policy.
-You agree that the Unity Software (including the Unity runtime in your Project Content) may send data to Unity to: (a) check for Unity Software updates; (b) provide aggregated usage statistics of your use of the Unity Software and the use of your Project Content by end users; (c) provide optional Developer Services; and (d) validate seats in
+You agree that the Unity Software (including the Unity Runtime in your Project Content) may send data to Unity to: (a) check for Unity Software updates; (b) provide aggregated usage statistics of your use of the Unity Software and the use of your Project Content by end users; (c) provide optional Developer Services; and (d) validate seats in